Skip to content

 Background & Motivation

-1. Background: Feature matching is a foundational task for 3D reconstruction and visual localization.
-Dense matching methods such as RoMa and DKM already produce high-quality pairwise correspondences.
+1. Background: Feature matching is a fundamental task for 3D reconstruction and visual localization.
+Dense matching methods like RoMa and DKM can already generate high-quality pairwise matching results.

-2. Limitations of Prior Work: Existing methods are inherently pairwise; in multi-view tasks such as SfM, pairwise results must be chained into multi-view tracks, a process prone to fragmentation and geometric inconsistency.
+2. Limitations of Prior Work: Existing methods are inherently pairwise.
+In multi-view tasks like SfM, pairwise results must be chained into multi-view tracks, a process prone to fragmentation and geometric inconsistency.

-4. Goal: Achieve multi-view consistent dense correspondences directly at the model level, eliminating accumulated chaining errors.
+4. Goal: Realize multi-view consistent dense correspondence directly at the model level to eliminate cumulative errors from chaining.

-5. Key Insight: Sparse geometric priors derived from initial pairwise matches are embedded as "track tokens" into the feature encoder to guide multi-view feature interaction.
+5. Key Insight: Embed sparse geometric priors (from initial pairwise matching) as "track tokens" into the feature encoder to guide multi-view feature interaction.

-6. Core Idea: A track-token-guided multi-view encoder combined with a pixel-aligned attentional refiner enables the first end-to-end multi-view dense matching framework.
+6. Core Idea: Use a track token-guided multi-view encoder combined with a pixel-aligned attention refiner to achieve the first end-to-end multi-view dense matching.

 Method